RynAgain/LED_MATRIX-Project/README.md

 # LED Matrix Project

 A self-managing Raspberry Pi display system for a 64x64 RGB LED matrix.
 Cycles through 36 display features -- games, visualizations, info displays, and video playback.
-Auto-updates from GitHub, connects to WiFi, and runs unattended from boot with a web control panel.
+Auto-updates from GitHub, connects to WiFi, and runs unattended from boot.
+Control is via a USB gamepad and an on-matrix menu.

 ---